alea-git/alea-git.github.io/_projects/creators.so.md

 It is a practical example of the virtuosity we are so interested in: every call becomes an opportunity to exchange opinions and advices.

-The needs of Profession AI, together with those of Fudeo, allowed us to develop a mature platform, with advanced functionality and a well-thought design, almost ready to compete on an international market.
+The needs of Profession AI, together with those of Fudeo, allowed us **to develop a mature platform, with advanced functionality and a well-thought design, almost ready to compete on an international market**.

 We know we're moving in a crowded sector, but we strongly believe there's a lot of room for movement, given the dissatisfaction of many teachers with the current offering.